 – Yet another way could be to collect common good points of all religions and reject the cult specific traits.
 For example, all religions talk of truth, peace, honesty, compassion etc. Grab these points together and this becomes a good starting point to have a customized religion for yourself that is lean and effective.

 – For those looking for a ready-made alternative for discipline instead of too much of customizations to begin with, Arya Samaj principles would be a great beginning.
 Grab a copy of Satyarth Prakash or Light of Truth or contact us!

 You can thus have a very rational template of disciplined routine that not only brings discipline but also adds to your health and intelligence.
 So simply download Satyarth Prakash or Light of Truth.
 Review it carefully, especially Chapters 7 onwards.
 Also review all articles on Agniveer.
 This would provide sufficient beginning material for you to start being a master yourself.
-If in doubt, contact us or post a question in Agniveer Discussions.
+If in doubt, contact us.

 (Note: this is still only a recommendation and not a compulsion.
 The beauty of Vedic religion is that there is no compulsion and only enlightenment!
 All that these articles and Satyarth Prakash do is to compile logical analysis of many a common questions that come in our mind but we are afraid to ask.)

 This is same as asking what benefit would water give me or air give me.
 Your intellectual survival depends only upon your knowledge-enhancement.
 And for humans, happiness derived from knowledge-enhancements surpasses other forms of enjoyments far many times.
 It is because of this that humans could have build a civilization and did not waste time only in food, sex and sleep like other animals.